**Our graduate open houses for this year have concluded, but you can watch the presentation portion of the open house here.

-The deadline for fall admission is January 10 for both domestic and international applicants.
+Applications for Fall 2026 admission will open on October 1, 2025.
+The deadline for fall admission is December 1st for both domestic and international applicants.
 This deadline supersedes the Graduate College deadline.
 There are no spring semester admissions.
+Please read this entire page carefully before contacting us with questions about the application process or beginning the application process.
+Most of your questions are answered here!

 Admission Requirements